 You might be surprised, but Christmas has been adopted by Tokyoites despite being such a traditional Western celebration.
 The city glows with its famous illuminations, more and more Christmas markets seem to appear each year and you can even swap sake for mulled wine.
-But, you’re still in Japan after all, so don’t expect a Christmas like you’ll have at home!
-The weather in Tokyo at Christmas is generally cool, dry and sunny, and with little rain you should be lucky to see the snow capped peak of Mount Fuji on clear days!
+But, you’re still in Japan, after all, so don’t expect a Christmas as you’ll have at home!
+The weather in Tokyo at Christmas is generally cool, dry, and sunny, and with little rain, you should be lucky to see the snow-capped peak of Mount Fuji on clear days!
 You’ll still need to wrap up warm to spend your evenings exploring the different illuminations, but there’ll be no freezing temperatures or snow.

 If you’re here in Tokyo in December and want to follow the Japanese calendar a little, there are certainly ways to experience the local traditions of this time of year alongside the Western calendar.
 You may be surprised, but December is strawberry season, and so many locals will go with their families or friends to pick strawberries!
 They are grown in greenhouses, but strawberry picking something different and a fun thing to do which will give you a taste of local life.
 The other uniquely Japanese tradition over Christmas that you need to remember is that the 24th of December is known as Lovers’ Day.
 Instead of traditional Christmas Eve celebrations, it feels like date night for the whole city, as almost every Tokyo couple goes out for dinner and spends the night in a hotel.
 Unsurprisingly, this is one of the most expensive days to find accommodation, and restaurants will be fully booked a long time in advance.